 Rely on Facebook ads as well.
 They are affordable and easy to create, so you can target users with them— and for a small fee, you can promote them in newsfeeds for enhanced visibility.
 You can also analyze the data you receive from the site to determine which users see the ads and click through to your site.

 This step is critical in reaching out to younger couples as potential clients.
 Research shows 88% of Americans aged 18 to 29 use some form of social media, with the median American using three major social media platforms and a majority of Facebook and Instagram users visiting those sites daily.
 These facts mean Facebook, Instagram, and Twitter are crucial platforms on which to establish a presence.

 Responding to potential clients quickly and professionally online lets others know they can trust you to be straightforward and responsive.
 These conversations also help you gather vital information about what engaged couples are looking for.
 You can then use those details to inform your ongoing marketing strategies.

-You can also share or retweet the wedding photos past clients post — some couples will tag you or offer words of thanks and praise, which are also beneficial for your brand.
+You can also share or retweet the wedding photos from past clients' posts — some couples will tag you or offer words of thanks and praise, which are also beneficial for your brand.
 User-generated content like personal photos from previous clients is invaluable.
 It gives potential clients the security of knowing others thought highly of the services your wedding venue team offers.